 Ashley has her Bachelors of Arts in Hinduism and Buddhism from Trinity College, CT.
 She continues her graduate studies at The Goddard College in the Individualized Masters of Arts program with a concentration in Consciousness Studies and Transpersonal Psychology.
-Ashley has been teaching yoga, in yoga studios and within academia.
 In 2010 Ashley taught her own Yoga Philosophy curriculum to Trinity College undergraduates.
 A class formatted to the setting of a liberal arts New England college where the academic study of yogic ideology is coupled with the practice of yogic techniques.
 Ashley is also an Urban Zen Integrative Therapist and has contributed to UZIT programs over seas.
 Urban Zen is a movement founded by Donna Karen headed by Rodney and Colleen Yee that brings therapeutic healing modalities into medical spheres.
-In 2009 she completed a 1,500 hour Yoga Development Course, immersed in the teachings of Swami Sivanada Radha at Yashodhara Ashram.
-Ashley has also studied yoga therapy at KYM while studying with Erica Kaufman, in Chennai, India.
+In 2009 Ashley completed a 1,500 hour Yoga Development Course, immersed in the teachings of Swami Sivanada Radha at Yashodhara Ashram.
+Ashley has also studied yoga therapy at Krishnamacharya Yoga Mandiram while studying with Erica Kaufman, in Chennai, India.
 Ashley is a Reiki practitioner and continues to deepen her own understanding through her work with essential oils.
-She has taken many a master training with Para Yoga-Rod Styker, and deeply respects the authenticity and clarity of Rodney Yee, Colleen Yee, Roshi Joan Halifax, Richard Freeman and Richard Rosen’s teachings through her work with Urban Zen Integrative Therapy.
+She deeply respects the authenticity and clarity of Rodney Yee, Colleen Yee, Roshi Joan Halifax, Richard Freeman and Richard Rosen’s teachings through her work with Urban Zen Integrative Therapy, and is eternally grateful to her teacher Felix Lopez.
 Blessings and love to Turner Hunt, Tracy Hunt and Ducky Hunt, Ashley’s family will forever be in her heart.

 “Bringing about radical change in the human being, brings about radical change in the structure of humanity, and the world.”- J. Krishnamurti